Career Snapshot: Licensed Vocational Nursing

 Texas and California use the title Licensed Vocational Nurse; all other states use the title Licensed Practical Nurse; graduates of both programs take the same licensure exam.

-In addition to providing routine bedside care, LVNs in nursing care facilities such as long-term care and assisted-living facilities help to evaluate residents’ needs, assist in the development and modification of ongoing plans of care, and supervise the care provided by nursing aides.
+In addition to providing bedside care, LVNs in nursing care facilities such as long-term care and assisted-living facilities help to evaluate residents’ needs, assist in the development and modification of ongoing plans of care, and supervise the care provided by nursing aides.
 LVNs may also be employed in different clinics, private and group homes and similar institutions.

 Licensed practical nurses held about 696,000 jobs in 2014.
 About 31 percent of LVNs worked in nurseing care facilities (skilled nursing facilities), 12 percent in general medical and surgical hospitals, and another 13 percent in offices of physicians(1).
 Others worked for home health care services; employment services; community care facilities for the elderly; public and private educational services; outpatient care centers; and Federal, State, and local government agencies.